Local Thermal Operations and Classical Communication: Nonlocal correlations under LTOCC

 \end{widetext} where $E(a_i, b_j)$ are expectation values corresponding to measuremnt settings $a_i, b_j$ for Alice and Bob, respectively.
 The measurement outcomes are further restricted to $\pm 1$.

 Both classical and quantum bounds hold for arbitrary dimension $d$, but it is instructive to note that for a two-qubit canonical EPR state $\ket{\Psi_{+2}} = (\ket{00}+\ket{11})/\sqrt{2}$ the Tsirelson bound is saturated by taking setting $E(a_i,b_j) = \ev{A_iB_j}{\Psi_+}$ with $A_0 = Z, A_1 = X, B_0 = (Z+X)/\sqrt{2}, B_1 = (Z-X)/\sqrt{2}$.
 Notice that all but $A_0$ observable require incoherent measurements to be implemented.
-This leads to the following general observation. \begin{obs} Consider a pair of systems of local dimension $d$ with non-degenerate local Hamiltonians, capable of implementing LTOCC.
+This leads to the following general observation \rd{applicable to any Bell inequality}. \begin{obs} Consider a pair of systems of local dimension $d$ with non-degenerate local Hamiltonians, capable of implementing LTOCC.
 In this setting it is impossible to break classical bound of inequality \eqref{eq:CHSH_Tsirelson}. \end{obs} \begin{proof} The set of free measurements of LTOCC consists of incoherent measurements, which are compatible.
-At the same time Bell nonlocality can be detected if and only if the measurements are incompatible \cite{Wolf2009}, leading to contradiction. \end{proof} Thus, in the single-copy scenario it is impossible to detect breaking of the CHSH inequality when restricted to LTOCC.
+At the same time Bell nonlocality can be detected if and only if the measurements are incompatible \cite{Wolf2009}, leading to contradiction. \end{proof} Thus, in the single-copy energy-nondegnerate scenario it is impossible to detect breaking of \rd{any Bell nonlocality when restricted to LTOCC.}

 Let us however consider, again for illustratory purpose, a scenario where Alice and Bob share a two-copy state $\ket{\Psi_{+2}}^{\otimes 2} = \ket{\Psi_{+4}}$.
 Since both subsystems are identical, it is natural to take $H^{\oplus 2} \equiv H_{AB}\otimes\mathbb{I} + \mathbb{I}\otimes H_{AB}$, with tensor product between copies.
 Let us set